-The sponsor of a bill is its chief proponent and guide through that house.6 The sponsor arranges for it to be heard in committee and for witnesses to testify on its behalf; solicits a favorable vote from committee members; tries to accommodate any acceptable objections to it with modifying amendments; defends it against unfriendly amendments in committee and on the floor; controls its call on the calendar on Second and Third Readings; opens and closes debate on it; and takes other steps useful in managing it on the floor.
+The sponsor of a bill is its chief proponent and guide through that house.
+The sponsor arranges for it to be heard in committee and for witnesses to testify on its behalf; solicits a favorable vote from committee members; tries to accommodate any acceptable objections to it with modifying amendments; defends it against unfriendly amendments in committee and on the floor; controls its call on the calendar on Second and Third Readings; opens and closes debate on it; and takes other steps useful in managing it on the floor.
 If the bill passes the first house, its sponsor should arrange with a member of the second house to sponsor it there; otherwise any member of the second house can sponsor it.
 The sponsor in the first house will sometimes testify for the bill in committee in the second house, and usually helps the sponsor there to promote passage.
-Rules of each house allow the sponsor of a bill in the first house to ask the second house to replace its sponsor there; such requests go to the Rules Committee or Committee on Assignments of the second house for consideration.7
+Rules of each house allow the sponsor of a bill in the first house to ask the second house to replace the bill's initial sponsor with another member; those rules do not require the second house to comply.